deaktator/deaktator.github.io/_posts/2017-03-04-aloha-4-lessons-learned.md

 reason, that an appropriate class of models will be used on the problem domain.
 So, if `N` is incongruous with the natural output type of a model that the factory attempts to produce, the factory may raise an error at model creation time and avoid this situation entirely.
-This leads the fourth lesson:
+This leads the to fourth lesson:

 > Fail early by design.